wilsenhc/php-the-right-way/pages/Functional-Programming.md

 sitemap: true
 ---

-# Programación Funcional en PHP
+# Functional Programming in PHP

 PHP supports first-class functions, meaning that a function can be assigned to a variable.
 Both user-defined and built-in functions can be referenced by a variable and invoked dynamically.
 Functions can be passed as arguments to